Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Send a Coupon After a WooCommerce Product Review

-Why Send a Coupon After a Customer Leaves a Review?
+Why Send a Coupon After a Customer Leaves a WooCommerce Product Review?

 Many online shoppers read reviews before making a purchase, including the people who visit your online store.
 Positive reviews help build trust and confidence in your business, and customers tend to spend more when a store has good reviews.

 However, many customers don’t leave reviews even when they are happy with their purchase.
-With that in mind, you can encourage shoppers to post reviews by offering them a coupon as a simple thank you.
+One way online businesses get people to review their products is by giving rewards, like a coupon.

-Manually emailing a coupon to every customer who reviews your products can be a lot of work, so we will show you how to automate the process.
+Since sending coupon codes one by one can be a lot of work, we will show you how to automate the process.

 The best way to automatically send a coupon after the customer reviews a product is by using Uncanny Automator.
 It is the best WordPress automation plugin on the market and lets you create powerful workflows without writing any code.